MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard

 Fixed a couple of minor bug created from the refactoring a couple days ago and finally implemented the next round of tests for the milestone functionality.
+If all goes to plan over the next couple of days, I can start having the bot respond to tweets upon the tweeter reaching a 100DaysOfCode milestone.
+I'm being super cautious with this rollout as I want to reduce the chance the bot goes on a spamming spree.